Coming Home To Myself

 Q: Do I need a therapist who is Eating Disorder trained?

 The most important thing when finding a therapist is finding someone you can trust, be open with and develop a strong therapeutic relationship.
 No two therapists are the same in their approach, just as no two clients are the same.
-You may prefer a more clinical approach, or a more holistic approach, so explore the options and go with what feels right for you - trust your feelings!
+You may prefer a more clinical approach, or a more holistic approach, so explore the options and go with what feels right for you.
 Therapists and Eating Disorder coaches who have lived experiences of eating disorders are a valuable addition to the field and increasing recognised as such.

 Q: How can transpersonal art therapy help in recovery from eating disorders?

-Working in the Wesley Eating Disorders Unit has shown me how transformative art can be, even patients who say they are not artistic report gaining so much from a space where they are invited to explore and make meaning of their experience in a new way.
+Working in the Wesley Eating Disorders Unit has shown me how transformative art can be, even patients who claim they are not artistic report gaining much from a space where they are invited to explore and make meaning of their experience in a new way.

 Q: What is your Professional Experience working with Eating Disorders?